gwpy/gwpy/docs/cli/index.rst

 =================

 The ``--interactive`` argument uses the matplotlib/pyplot show function to display an image and allow simple manipulations such as zoom, pan, and comfigure subplots.
-There is also a save function.  gwpy-ldvw will also save the image generated.
+There is also a save function.  gwpy-plot will also save the image generated.
 Interactive mode is described in detail in the :ref:`interactive` section.